 Goshen is a medium-sized city located in the state of Indiana.
 With a population of 32,983 people and nine constituent neighborhoods, Goshen is the 27th largest community in Indiana.

-Goshen is a blue-collar town, with 39.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Goshen is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Goshen who work in office and administrative support (10.63%), sales jobs (9.30%), and teaching (6.26%).
+Because occupations involving physical labor dominate the local economy, Goshen is generally considered to be a blue-collar town.
+40.50% of the Goshen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Goshen is a city of production and manufacturing workers, sales and office workers, and professionals.
+There are especially a lot of people living in Goshen who work in office and administrative support (12.19%), sales jobs (8.36%), and teaching (5.95%).

-Goshen is a somewhat ethnically-diverse city.
+Goshen is an extremely ethnically-diverse city.
 The people who call Goshen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Goshen residents report their race to be White, followed by Black or African-American.
 Goshen also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.02% of the city’s residents.
+People of Hispanic or Latino origin account for 29.12% of the city’s residents.
 Important ancestries of people in Goshen include Irish, English, Swiss, and Dutch.

 The most common language spoken in Goshen is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French Creole.